Spousal Contribution Limits

 Spousal IRAs are also subject to certain limitations.
 If married taxpayers file a joint return and one spouse's compensation is less than the other spouse's compensation, the most that can be contributed for the year to the spousal IRA is the smaller of the following amounts:

-In other words, as long as they file a joint return, married taxpayers' combined IRA contributions cannot exceed their combined compensation, and neither spouse can contribute more than $5,000 (or $6,000 for 50 and older) to their own IRA.
+In other words, as long as they file a joint return, married taxpayers' combined IRA contributions cannot exceed their combined compensation, and neither spouse can contribute more than the IRA limit to their own IRA.